 As a jazz musician, Geoff has performed with the Grand Rapids Jazz Orchestra and the Truth in Jazz Orchestra, and has performed locally on the Fisch Haus Jazz Series.
 He has also had the opportunity to perform alongside Ruben Alvarez, Ron Blake, Allison Miller, James Moody, and Matt Wilson.
-He currently serves as the President of the Board of Directors for the Wichita Jazz Festival.
+For four years, he served as the President of the Board of Directors for the Wichita Jazz Festival.

 Geoff holds degrees in history and music from Northwestern University, and a doctoral degree from Michigan State University.
 His principal teachers have included Joseph Lulloff, Frederick Hemke, Leo Saguiguit, and Reginald Jackson.
-Geoff has held teaching positions at Grand Valley State University, Alma College, and the University of Florida.
-He currently serves as Assistant Professor of Saxophone and Jazz Studies at Wichita State University, where he was the recipient of the 2015 College of Fine Arts Award for Scholarly and Creative Activity, and the 2016 WSU Faculty Award for Excellence in Creative Activity.
+Geoff has held teaching positions at the University of Florida and Wichita State University, where he was the recipient of the 2015 College of Fine Arts Award for Scholarly and Creative Activity, and the 2016 WSU Faculty Award for Excellence in Creative Activity.
+Starting in the fall of 2018, he will serve as Assistant Professor of Saxophone at Florida State University.
 He also serves on the faculty of the Cortona Sessions for New Music, and the Great Plains Saxophone Workshop.
 Geoff is a Yamaha and Vandoren performing artist, and performs on Yamaha Saxophones, and Vandoren reeds, ligatures, and mouthpieces exclusively.

 3.5.18 In addition to Geoff's work at the Cortona Sessions, the h2 quartet is adding a special Saxophone Sessions this year in the lead up to the World Saxophone Congress.
 Aside from the quartet, faculty include Joe Lulloff, John Nichol, and Chris and Hannah Creviston.
 There is still time to register for this incredible event and to be part of the Cortona Saxophone Collective that will perform at the Congress--sign up today!